 DIFFERENT VARIETIES OF WINTER INTEREST CORNUS

-We list below three readily available Dogwood varieties which we recommend.
+We list below four readily available Dogwood varieties which we recommend.

 Cornus alba Sibirica

 The leaves turn red in autumn then fall off in winter to reveal the red stems.
 Small white flowers are produced in June time but the are hardly noticeable.
 Grows slightly shorter than many other varieties making it suitable for small gardens.

 One of our top recommended varieties and it has won an Award of Garden Merit from the RHS.
 Height and spread are both about 2 metres at maturity in 7 years time.